-The Industry Academia Partnership Programme under the Newton Fund forms part of the UK government's Official Development Assistance (ODA).
+The Industry Academia Partnership Programme (IAPP) under the Newton Fund forms part of the UK government's Official Development Assistance (ODA).
 As such, projects supported by this programme must meet ODA requirements by:

-• Focusing on an engineering research or innovation challenge that will enhance social welfare and economic development in India.
+Focusing on an engineering higher education, research or innovation challenge that will enhance social welfare and economic development in the Partner Country.